jtrotsky/wise-cli/README.md

 play with the Wise API

 Usage:
- wise quote create --api-key <YOUR-API-SECRET-KEY-HERE> --to NZD --from GBP --sourceAmount 100
+ wise quote create --to NZD --from GBP --amount 100 --api-key <YOUR-API-SECRET-KEY-HERE>

  1.91 ┤╭╮   ╭╮╭─╮      ╭╮         ╭─╮
  1.90 ┼╯╰╮╭─╯╰╯ ╰─╮ ╭──╯│     ╭─╮╭╯ ╰